"What is financial modeling?"

 The work of financial modeling has been gaining significance and acceptance all over the world over the past few years.

-Commonly, financial modeling is understood to mean a practice in either asset pricing or corporate finance, of a quantitative nature.
+Commonly, financial modeling is understood to mean practice in either asset pricing or corporate finance, of a quantitative nature.
 In other words, financial modeling is about translating a set of hypotheses about the behavior of markets or investment decisions into numerical predictions.

 A financial model helps in the future operating, investing and financial activities to determine future profitability, financial position, and possible risks that can be mitigated.
 Financial models should be exhaustive, internally dependable, and externally acceptable and analytical.